EXPLAINER: What charges does Kyle Rittenhouse face?

 The jury has also been given the option of considering second-degree attempted intentional homicide and first-degree reckless endangerment charges.

 The possible punishment for attempted second-degree intentional homicide is 30 years.
-Attempted first-degree reckless homicide is punishable by up to 12 1/2 years.
+Attempted first-degree reckless endangerment is punishable by up to 12 1/2 years.

 COUNT 6: POSSESSION OF A DANGEROUS WEAPON BY A PERSON UNDER 18

-Note: This version has been updated to delete a lesser charge in Count 2 to be offered to jurors.
-The previous version incorrectly said the judge would offer the jury the option of convicting Rittenhouse of second-degree recklessly endangering safety for firing his weapon near Richie McGinniss.
-The jury will consider only a first-degree version of that charge.